AdamRobinsonSE/accelerated-results-cookbook/README.md

 1. Add ability to add multiple grocery items at once
 2. Add ability to edit grocery list instead of just update/delete
-4. Add ability to delete favorites
+3. Add ability to delete favorites
+4. A view all recipes link (for user recipes only)
 5. Add calories per serving and a way to track your calories
 6. Add a meal planning function where users can place recipes into timeslots/days and choose serving amount
 7. I've enjoyed the attempts of the styling on my own, but I am not a designer.
 I am diving into some UI/UX courses that hope will give me some better insight on how to make things look great!